prash29/VaccineNotifier/README.md

    email_id=xyz@gmail.com

+   date=''

-   date='' # If you want information for a particular date, enter the date in DD-MM-YYYY format, else leave it blank and it will use the current/today's date by default.
+   # If you want information for a particular date, enter the date in DD-MM-YYYY format
+     Else leave it blank and it will use the current/today's date by default.
    ```

 * On your terminal run the following commands (I am using Python 3.7 to run these scripts):